 "Don't Compromise on Quality": Young South African Plans to Replace Immigrant Stores in TikTok Video

-• The protest against illegal immigrants in South Africa has been making headlines, as a young man showed how he's using the movement to his advantage
+• The protests against illegal immigrants in South Africa have been making headlines, as a young man showed how he's using the movement to his advantage

 • South Africans shared their honest response to the man's idea to take over the retail space occupied by foreign nationals